raek/pladder/README.md

 If you change the bot code, you can restart the service like this:

     $ systemctl --user restart pladder-bot.service

-When changing settings in the `.service` files themselves, reload them using:

-    $ systemctl --user daemon-reload

 ## Installing the IRC client